 Vulnerability: It’s essential within a business that team members are able to share challenges with each other.
 In person these issues can be mentioned as situations arise, or our colleagues can see how our mood and mannerisms have shifted and they can ask.

 The solution: Daily Celebration / Challenge Update: As a team we share a celebration and challenge with each other every day.
 This routine has allowed us to share the issue that has been challenging us most as they arise.
 The team has been remarkably candid, more so than we would have been in the office.
 This has allowed us to support each other better and to be accountable around the issues that are difficult.

 These two small, simple ideas have been really powerful for Cornerstone and we hope they may be valuable for you as well!

 Lauren is passionate about seeing the regeneration of cities which also has positive impact in building and restoring communities.
-She loves to create and design spaces that promote quality of life and are focused on the end user and their everyday lifestyle.
+Lauren now oversees all aspects of Community Life and loves to create and design spaces that promote quality of life and are focused on the end user and their everyday lifestyle.

 Cornerstone construction specialise in creating bespoke and environmentally friendly homes, unique development sites and commercial projects.

 Cornerstone NI Ltd, Innovation Factory, 385 Springfield Road, Belfast, BT12 7DG